latentnetworks/vimure/README.md

 VIMuRe package is available in R and Python.

+## Do you want to contribute to this project?

+Please take a look at the [contributing guidelines](CONTRIBUTING.md).
+You will find there information about how to contribute to the project, and how to set up your development environment.

 ## Feedback

 Report a bug and give general feedback about the library: